-Our courses give you plenty of free time to get to know our beautiful city of Split and roam its streets every day, but if you choose to learn more about our country you may also wish to explore unspoiled Mediterranean islands, Game of Thrones location tours, nearby towns and cities, enjoy local delicacies, or take a swim in crystal clear sea.
-Here are a few magical places you might want to visit during your stay.
+Our courses give you plenty of free time to get to know our beautiful city of Split and roam its streets every day, but if you choose to learn more about our country, you may also wish to explore unspoiled Mediterranean islands, visit Game of Thrones filming locations, discover nearby towns and cities, enjoy local delicacies, or take a swim in the crystal-clear sea.

 Split

-Situated right in the middle of Dalmatia’s most enchanting stretch, Split is a city where history speaks from every corner, a city with Mediterranean soul, warm heart and a modern vibe.
+Situated right in the middle of Dalmatia’s most enchanting region, Split is a city where history speaks from every corner—a city with a Mediterranean soul, a warm heart, and a modern vibe.

-The story of Split takes us back 1700 years when the Roman emperor Diocletian, tired of wars and court intrigues, decided to go back to the land of his birth and build a majestic palace where he would enjoy his last days.
-It took them 10 years (295 – 305 AD) to build a palace which was adorned with Corinth columns, mausoleum (now the cathedral), the Temple of Jupiter, incredible cellars and a private natural thermal spa to heal this old warrior’s wounds and rheumatic pain.
+The story of Split takes us back 1,700 years, when the Roman emperor Diocletian, tired of wars and court intrigues, decided to return to his homeland and build a majestic palace where he would spend his final years.
+It took 10 years (AD 295–305) to build the palace, which was adorned with Corinthian columns, a mausoleum (now the cathedral), the Temple of Jupiter, impressive cellars, and a private thermal spa intended to soothe the old warrior’s wounds and rheumatic pain.

 Split is much more than glorious architectural scenery.
-It is also a venue for excellent gourmet and vine experiences, numerous cultural happenings like film and theatre festivals, exhibitions, excellent museums and concerts.
-It is a city which offers eclectic modes of entertainment starting with numerous clubs and bars, through street festivals.
-The Ultra Europe Festival is visited each year by up to 100 thousand young people from more than a hundred countries of the world.
-With its seafront cafés and ancient alleyways, palm trees and parks this vibrant and energetic city is one of the Mediterranean’s most compelling cities.
+It is also renowned for its excellent gastronomic and wine experiences, numerous cultural events such as film and theatre festivals, exhibitions, museums, and concerts.
+The city offers a wide variety of entertainment, ranging from lively clubs and bars to colourful street festivals.
+Every year, the Ultra Europe Festival attracts up to 100,000 young people from more than 100 countries worldwide.
+With its seafront cafés, ancient alleyways, palm trees, and parks, this vibrant and energetic city is one of the Mediterranean’s most compelling destinations.

 Other highlights of Split include:

-Peristyle — Peristyle is a picturesque ancient Roman square situated in the heart of Diocletian’s palace.
-What was originally the courtyard of the Roman emperor, it is now a popular place to meet with friends, relax, have fun and explore the ancient past of the beautiful coastal city.
+Peristyle — Peristyle is a picturesque ancient Roman square located in the heart of Diocletian’s Palace.
+Originally the courtyard of the Roman emperor, it is now a popular gathering place where visitors and locals alike can meet friends, relax, and explore the rich history of this beautiful coastal city.

-Green market — This is where you can witness everyday life in Split and feel like one of the locals.
-The colourful outdoor market offers a taste of the the seasonal produce from many local farms near Split.
+Green Market — This is where you can experience everyday life in Split and feel like one of the locals.
+The colourful open-air market offers a taste of seasonal produce from many local farms in the surrounding area.

-Marjan Hill — Marjan is one of the symbols of Split, famous as a relaxing natural oasis not far from the city centre.
-The hill abounds with paths surrounded by fragrant pines trees, hidden gems like medieval chapels and cave dwellings and, most importantly, scenic viewpoints that offer breathtaking views on Split and its coast.
-Explore the Marjan forest by foot or rent a quality mountain bike in one of the agencies in town.
-You can also enjoy secluded beaches, like Bene beach, where you can swim in crystal clear water and rest under the shades of trees.
+Marjan Hill — Marjan is one of the symbols of Split, renowned as a peaceful natural oasis just a short distance from the city centre.
+The hill is criss-crossed with scenic trails winding through fragrant pine forests and leading to hidden gems such as medieval chapels, cave dwellings, and spectacular viewpoints offering breathtaking views of Split and the surrounding coastline.
+Explore Marjan on foot or rent a mountain bike from one of the many rental agencies in town.
+You can also discover secluded beaches, such as Bene Beach, where you can swim in crystal-clear waters and relax in the shade of the pine trees.

-Sustipan — Sustipan was once the most beautiful cemetery in Croatia, built in 19th century next to a Benedictine monastery.
-It was demolished a century after and turned into a lovely forest park, situated in the close vicinity of the city centre and Marjan Hill.
-The park’s cliff edges offer a fantastic view of Split, as well as the deep sea and the islands in front of Split.
-There are a lot of benches and plenty of space where you can sit back and enjoy the nature.
+Sustipan — Sustipan was once one of the most beautiful cemeteries in Croatia, built in the 19th century next to a Benedictine monastery.
+It was demolished a century later and transformed into a lovely forest park, situated in close proximity to the city centre and Marjan Hill.
+The park’s cliff edges offer fantastic views of Split, as well as the deep blue sea and the islands in front of the city.
+There are many benches and plenty of open space where you can sit back and enjoy nature.

-Kašjuni — Kašjuni beach is just one of many amazing beaches in Split, aside from Bačvice and Žnjan.
-This relatively peaceful beach is a great place to recharge and soak in the summer sun, while drinking a coffee or a cocktail from a nearby beach bar.
+Kašjuni — Kašjuni Beach is one of many amazing beaches in Split, alongside Bačvice Beach and Žnjan Beach.
+This relatively peaceful beach is a great place to unwind and soak up the summer sun, while enjoying a coffee or a cocktail from one of the nearby beach bars.

-Ivan Meštrović Gallery — This unique art museum houses a comprehensive collection of one of Croatia’s most significant sculptors — Ivan Meštrović.
-The gallery in itself is a work of art, surrounded by wonderful Meditteranean garden, filled with Meštrović’s bronze sculptures, and overlooking the sea.
+Ivan Meštrović Gallery — This unique art museum houses a comprehensive collection of works by one of Croatia’s most significant sculptors, Ivan Meštrović.
+The gallery itself is a work of art, surrounded by a beautiful Mediterranean garden filled with Meštrović’s bronze sculptures and overlooking the sea.

 Brač

-Surrounded by incredibly clear waters, Croatian islands are easily reachable via the frequent ferry services or catamarans which operate year round.
+Surrounded by incredibly clear waters, Croatian islands are easily reachable via frequent ferry services or catamarans that operate year-round.
 Our Social Program includes a summer visit to the beautiful island of Brač, the third-largest of Croatia’s islands.
-Ferry takes us to the port of Supetar, a former fishing village with shallow pebbly beaches.
-Our next stop is a picturesque Bol boasting the spectacular 400-metre-long beach of Zlatni rat (Golden Horn), famously frequently reshaped by strong winds and sea currents.
-On our way back to Supetar for lunch, we drive through the island packed with olive-groves, vineyards and orange trees making a stop at the highest point of the island – Vidova Gora, where we marvel one of the most beautiful viewpoints of the Adriatic.
-The remaining time is perfect for swimming or relaxing in one of beach bars in Supetar before our return to Split.
+The ferry takes us to the port of Supetar, a former fishing village with shallow, pebbly beaches.
+Our next stop is the picturesque town of Bol, home to the spectacular 400-metre-long beach of Zlatni Rat (Golden Horn), famously and frequently reshaped by strong winds and sea currents.
+On our way back to Supetar for lunch, we drive across the island, passing olive groves, vineyards, and orange trees, and stop at the highest point of the island – Vidova Gora – where we enjoy one of the most beautiful viewpoints in the Adriatic.
+The remaining time is perfect for swimming or relaxing in one of the beach bars in Supetar before our return to Split.

 Trogir